 While we know that none of the volunteers who made such a difference in the lives of local people did it for recognition or even thanks, we felt that it was important to try and capture and preserve the huge contribution that the community sector did make as soon as this crisis changed life as we knew it.
 There is no doubt that the experience of lockdown would have been even scarier and isolating, and had more of a negative impact on the health of many people, were it not for the efforts of community volunteers – we believe this effort should be acknowledged, recorded and kept as a reminder to all.

-Sligo PPN and Sligo Volunteer Centre have set up the website Step Up For Sligo (https://stepupforsligo.com/) as a portal for people to send us stories about their experience of volunteering (formally or informally) under Covid-19.
-Stories can take the form of short videos, images, audio or written word.
+Sligo PPN and Sligo Volunteer Centre set up the website Step Up For Sligo (https://stepupforsligo.com/) as a portal for people to share their experience of volunteering (formally or informally) under Covid-19.

 Testimonial From Sligo County Council